Bioconductor/BioC2020/docs/caregiver-awards.md

 - Child care expenses
-- Additional care expenses at home incurred because the primary caregiver was attending the meeting (such as overtime at childcare center, cost of a sitter or nurse ec)
+- Additional care expenses at home incurred because the primary caregiver was attending the meeting (such as overtime at childcare center, cost of a sitter or nurse, etc.)
 - Expenses incurred in bringing a caregiver and/or dependent

 **Receipts will be required to reimbursement**